TIMELINE-Tracing the bird flu outbreak in N. American poultry flocks

 Dec.
 20 - South Korea, one of the top buyers of U.S. poultry, halts imports of poultry and poultry products from the United States.

 Jan.
-3, 2015 - The first case of the highly contagious H5N2 avian influenza strain confirmed in a backyard flock of 140 mixed birds in Benton County, Washington.
+3, 2015 - The first case of the highly pathogenic H5N2 avian influenza strain confirmed in a backyard flock of 140 mixed birds in Benton County, Washington.

 Jan.
 6 - Mexico, the largest market for U.S. poultry at $1.2 billion in 2014, bans imports from states with confirmed cases.